shadsidd/Slack-Multi-traige-agent/README.md

    ```

 2. Configure your settings in the "Settings" tab:
-   - Enter your API keys
+   - Enter your API keys (required to run tasks)
    - Set your Slack channel IDs
    - Adjust the severity threshold